jessejohnson/beginning/webapps/Challenge2.md

 * Is your page responsive?
 Head over to http://getbootstrap.com/css/ to learn about responsiveness.
 Look under "Grid System"
 * Test your page on mobile by resiving your window.
 See if you like the layout

+### Lecture

+Again, some useful links from the Interwebs will teach you much more than I can on some important subjects.

+The key word for this challenge is Responsive Design.
+The other key word is Documentation.
+Not only should you learn what responsive design is.
+You should know why it is necessary.

+Also, if you managed to get through this tutorial, you should know your way round the Bootstrap documentation.
+You'll need to refer to it when you wish to do anything new with the framework.

+Google Primer on Responsive Design: https://developers.google.com/web/fundamentals/layouts/rwd-fundamentals/

+W3Schools introduction to Responsive Design: http://www.w3schools.com/css/css_rwd_intro.asp

+Bootstrap Documentation (Getting Started, CSS, Components, in that order): http://getbootstrap.com/getting-started/

+Mark Pilgrim's Site.
+Again.
+By now, you should know enough HTML for this to read like a novel: http://diveintohtml5.info/